pmdjdias/ua_infovis/D3/Lesson_04/README.md

   	.attr("d", path(geo_data));
 ```
 The `path` function returns a path of each country.
 Verify this with the `debugger` function after the path line and see what happens when the argument is a GeoJSON object (`path(geo_data.features[0]))`).
 Modify the scale and position of the map using the `transform` scale and translate functions in the mercator object.
-Adjust the scale to 170 (default scale value is 150, try woth values ranging between 100 and 500).
+Adjust the scale to 170 (default scale value is 150, try with values ranging between 100 and 500).
 Center the map in the middle of SVG.
 Modify the `fill`, `stroke` and `stroke-width` by your preferences.
 Using the `rgb(190,100,70)` and a 1 pixel black line one can obtain the following image:

 ![Geo map](./geo_vis.jpg)